darraghogorman37/Milestone-Project-2/README.md

 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
 3. Alternatively Click Here for a GIF demonstrating the process starting from Step 2.
 4. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-5. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. Under "Source", click the dropdown called "None" and select "Main" branch.
-6. The page will automatically refresh.
+6. Then click on "Save" and the page will refresh.
-7. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+7. An info message will appear with a link and the web address to the site where the project is now deployed.

 ## Credits